 We took a look at this offering from Barclays and JetBlue that focuses on offering additional TrueBlue points and JetBlue travel perks for cardholders.

 After 10 years of partnering with American Express, JetBlue has switched over to Barclays and Mastercard.
-The new JetBlue credit card from Barclays is by all measures an improvement over the old Amex card, so consumers don't have to worry about losing out.
+The JetBlue Card is by all measures an improvement over the old Amex card, so consumers don't have to worry about losing out.
 For those who still wish to explore alternatives, we go over the best candidates in a section below.

 Review: Is The JetBlue Card Worth It?